 The ideal storage room will be cool, dry, and dark and have sturdy shelving.
-However, this food can easily be stored underneath a bed, in the tops or bottoms of closets, or any cool place that you can find room.
+However, this food can easily be stored underneath a bed, in the tops or bottoms of closets, or in any cool place where you can find room.

 Building your long-term food supply is something that can take years to accomplish.
 Potentially, you can just order it delivered from a food storage company in one day.
 Or you can save significant money by purchasing the food in bulk and packaging it yourself.

 We have worked over the years to build our long-term food supply, and we rotate through it to make sure that we always have a fresh supply.
 You decide how fast you want to build up this supply of basic dry goods.
 Just make steady progress.

 Newbie Prep Step 10 – Power Outage Ready